-Collaboration really stands out as a success in 2021-22.
+Collaboration stands out again as a success in 2022-23.
 Through collaboration we coordinated a lot of trainings that improved understanding of educational rights and processes, increased post-graduation outreach, and streamlined communication between key agencies that serve foster youth.
-Our data show that 80% of districts participated and 85% of the participants rated the trainings as effective or highly effective.
+Our data show that 87% of districts participated and 75% of the participants rated the trainings as effective or highly effective.
+Because of the turnover in staff leading this work and new leadership coming on board, this data is still positive.
+The new leadership will be able to host more advisory sessions and trainings in 2023-2024 and make adjustments to the coordination of services to ensure higher ratings on the effectiveness of the sessions throughout the year.